NLC India fined ₹5.68 lakh each by NSE, BSE for board non-compliance

 *this image is generated using AI for illustrative purposes only.

-NLC India Limited has expanded its renewable energy footprint through its wholly owned subsidiary, NLC India Renewables Limited, which incorporated a joint venture company with National Capital Region Transport Corporation (NCRTC).
+NLC India Limited expanded its renewable energy footprint through its wholly owned subsidiary, NLC India Renewables Limited, which incorporated a joint venture company with National Capital Region Transport Corporation (NCRTC).
 The new entity, named NIRL NCRTC Renewables Limited, was established on May 27, 2026, to develop grid-connected solar PV power projects, marking a strategic move to enhance sustainable energy infrastructure.

 The joint venture operates with an equity participation ratio of 74:26, split between NLC India Renewables Limited and NCRTC.
 The Ministry of Corporate Affairs issued the Certificate of Incorporation for NIRL NCRTC Renewables Limited on May 27, 2026, formalizing the partnership between the two entities.